CONJUNCTIVITIS:

 KERATOCONJUNCTIVITIS SICCA:

-Commonly called “dry eye.”
+Commonly called dry eye.
 The condition occurs when there is insufficient tear production to maintain proper eye lubrication.
-Without proper lubrication, the outer layers of the eye will “dry out” causing deterioration of these outer layers leading to blindness.
+Without proper lubrication, the outer layers of the eye will dry out causing deterioration of these outer layers leading to blindness.
 The eye often has an accumulation of thick mucous along the eyelid margin.
 Medical therapy is usually initiated at first to restore tear production.
 When this fails, surgery is sometimes performed to reroute salivary ducts providing fluid lubrication of the eye.